Durham-Adaptive-Optics/daoBase/docs/source/logging.rst

 and routes them to the configured output destination on a dedicated background thread, minimizing overhead for real-time applications.

-To use the Dao logging system within your C++ application, include the following header:
+To use the logging system within your C++ application, include the following header:

 .. code-block:: cpp

     #include <daoLog.hpp>

-The following example shows how to create a Dao logger and output various logs to standard output:
+The following example shows how to create a logger and output various logs to standard output:

 .. code-block:: cpp